 June 3, 2022 8:00 AM EST | 7 min read

-Many of us stunt our growth and stop ourselves from getting what we want by having a fixed mind-set.
+Many of us stunt our growth and stop ourselves from getting what we want by having a fixed mindset (not knowing how to get out of your own way).
 We have that voice in our heads that we listen to that tells us that we can’t do something, that something is impossible, or that we do not have the skills to achieve something.

-People who get what they want and achieve greatness, simply look at a failure as a lesson, and try to see what can be learned from it.
+People who get what they want and achieve greatness, simply look at failure as a lesson and try to see what can be learned from it.